 |These must be a treat for the many birds at the Cairns Botanic Gardens.|

-We sailed on a total of eight cruises including one river cruise and a 33-night back-to-back circumvention of the entire Australian continent.
+We sailed on eight cruises, including one river cruise and a 33-night back-to-back circumvention of the entire Australian continent.
 It couldn’t have been more wonderful.

-At the time, we realized how fortunate we were to be able to have that astounding experience, and now during this lengthy confinement, we appreciate it all the more.
+At the time, we realized how fortunate we were to have that astounding experience, and now during this lengthy confinement, we appreciate it all the more.
 Such an adventure in the future will surely elicit a heart-pounding response of sheer delight and enthusiasm.

-We visited Fiji, Bali, New Zealand, Tasmania, Vietnam, Cambodia, Thailand, Singapore, and many more where we stayed from weeks to months savoring every single day.
+We visited Fiji, Bali, New Zealand, Tasmania, Vietnam, Cambodia, Thailand, Singapore, and many more, where we stayed from weeks to months savoring every day.

-On the cruises, we visited each of Australia’s bigger cities including Sydney, Melbourne, Perth, Brisbane, Adelaide, Hobart, Darwin, Gold Coast, and many more cities and some other countries such as New Caledonia.
+We visited Australia’s bigger cities on the cruises, including Sydney, Melbourne, Perth, Brisbane, Adelaide, Hobart, Darwin, Gold Coast, and many more cities and some other countries such as New Caledonia.

 |A pretty waterfall.|

-The longest stay on the continent was while we lived in Trinity Beach (near Cairns) for a full three months, having an opportunity to drive within a 3-hour radius to further explore on outings we made every week.
+The most prolonged stay on the continent was while we lived in Trinity Beach (near Cairns) for a full three months, having an opportunity to drive within a 3-hour radius to further explore on outings we made every week.

-Shopping for groceries was especially fun when the fabulous markets had literally every item we could imagine.
-We frequented a local wholesale fish market to purchase the delicious, highly revered Barramundi, caught fresh daily.
+Shopping for groceries was especially fun when the fabulous markets had every item we could imagine.
+We frequented a local wholesale fish market to purchase the delicious, revered Barramundi, caught fresh daily.

 |According to a friend/reader, this is a Prickly Pear.|